Anaizing/Setting-up-ES6-environment/README.md

  Go back to browser, and change it to localhost:3000 to see if it updates and TADAAAAAAA! you're ready to get some shit done!

+ # 15. Call mum and tell her the good news!